nf-core/eager/docs/usage.md

 The minimum frequency of a nucleotide for a 'heterozygous' SNP to be called.
 If this parameter is set to the same as `--min_allele_freq_hom`, then only homozygous calls are made.
-If this value is less than the previous parameter, then a SNP call will be made if it is between this and the previous parameter and displayed as a IUPAC uncertainty call.
+If this value is less than the previous parameter, then a SNP call will be made.
+If it is between this and the previous parameter, it will be displayed as a IUPAC uncertainty call.
 Default is `0.9`.

 #### `--additional_vcf_files`